GusMuche/homebridge-zipabox-platform/README.md

 TEXT TO COMPLETE

 ### Reverse a value
 Some sensor work inverted as HomeKit expect.
 Example : a motion sensor return true if no motion are detected.
 If you can't change your sensor return value in his configuration or Zipato configuration, you can add the "reverse = true" parameter to reverse the returned value.
-Work for all "get" for attributes.
+Work for all "get" for attributes.<br>
 This option if fixed to false by the plugin for an alarm type.

 ### Device Status Unavailable
 In case of unavailable device status you can add the parameter "noStatus": true to ask the plugin to not check the availability of the device.
-This can happen for wired device to the box (security module).
+This can happen for wired device to the box (security module).<br>
-It can help if your Status UUID have no Parent device with a "status" option.
+It can help if your Status UUID have no Parent device with a "status" option.<br>
-This option is fixed to true by the plugin for an alarm type.
+This option is fixed to true by the plugin for an alarm type.<br>

 ### Refresh Rate
 HomeKit update the status of your device when you reopen the Home APP.
-If you want to force a refresh you can use the optional parameter "refresh".
+If you want to force a refresh you can use the optional parameter "refresh".<br>
 You do not need this to keep the connection to the Box.
 The plugin will reconnect if need after a long time without connection.

 ### Battery Limit
 If you specify the batteryLimit parameter the plugin will try to get the battery value of the device of the accessory.
-To use this the device answer need to have a battery level status.
+To use this the device answer need to have a battery level status.<br>
 If use correctly, Home app will indicate a warning if the battery level is under the specified battery limit.<br>
 ![Battery limit indicator](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/batteryLowIndicator.jpeg?raw=true)<br>
 The information will be also displayed on the accessory pop-up.<br>